twosixlabs/armory-library/matrix/README.md

 ## Parallelization

-Function invocations may be parallelized using a thread pool by specifying the max number of workers in the pool:
+Function invocations may be parallelized within the Python process by using a thread pool and specifying the max number of workers in the pool:

 ```python
 print_xy.parallel(2)